bcaluneo/Regex-Crossword/readme.md

 This project is my first Typescript project and as such probably has more quirks than I would like but that is the nature of learning a new technology.

+You can access a version of it that I host on my website [here](https://bcaluneo.com/regex/).

 ## Building

 This project is built using NodeJS with the Typescript, browserify, express, and esmify modules.
 First clone this repo with: